Making Landing Pages Local: Leveraging Smart Translation to Achieve Global Reach

 OK, so you command an amazing platform to generate catchy, selling landing pages that look good and work well.
-You have a premium language page builder and grasp the importance of content, textual and visual, in your mother tongue.
+You have a premium language page builder, a nice collection of landing page templates and grasp the importance of content, textual and visual, in your mother tongue.
 But have you thought through how you are going to cross national, cultural and linguistic borders with your landing page?
 We can assume you know something about what it a landing page.
 But it’s one thing to know in which country your page is being read.
 It’s a much greater challenge to induce that click or heed your Call To Action if you don’t overcome the linguistic barriers to a foreign language audience.
 We’ll discuss the options for creating soft landings in multiple languages, without breaking your marketing budget.

 Landing Page Copywriting That Won’t Get Lost in Translation

 As a copywriter for a translation company, I am often called on to assist clients in their concept and execution of localizing landing pages from a content perspective.
 My expertise is in English, but these days my responsibilities include ensuring that what I write and how it’s laid out communicate successfully in multiple languages, sometimes upwards of 20 per landing page.
-(Before proceeding, it’s important to grasp the distinction between a landing page and a splash page — the one preceding all others when a visitor arrives at your site.
-Most considerations below will apply to both, but splashes have some additional constraints and characteristics you can explore here.)
-So how do you get started with preparing landing page content for translation and localization?
+(Before I proceed further, it’s important to grasp the distinction between a landing page and a splash page — the one preceding all others when a visitor arrives at your site.
+Most considerations below will apply to both, but splashes have some additional constraints and characteristics.)
+So how do you get started with preparing landing page copywriting for translation and localization?
 Here are my top tips.

 - Insist on a fast, free quote.
 Most translation and localization companies do not charge for giving a proposal for your project, but there are significant variations in response rate.
 You should expect an initial response almost immediately, and a substantive quite within 24 hours, provided you have supplied sufficient information about your project.
 Landing page translations are typically short and easy to quote so you should provide an approximate word count, the source and target languages, and any special requirements.